Our Works

 CATHOLIC EDUCATION

-oUR STUDENTS ARE GOING FURTHER WITH FAITH.
+OUR STUDENTS ARE GOING FURTHER WITH FAITH.

-Approximately 15% of funds raised through the Catholic Appeal supports education within the Archdiocese of Boston.
-This includes supporting 31,000 students and 3,000 faculty at our 100 Catholic schools, as well as providing education and guidance to future priests.
+Approximately 13% of funds raised through the Catholic Appeal supports education within the Archdiocese of Boston.
+This includes supporting 32,000 students and 3,000 faculty at our 93 Catholic schools, as well as providing education and guidance to future priests.

 Our Catholic Schools Office (CSO) oversees and supports all primary and secondary schools within our Archdiocese.
 Currently, the CSO is working to accomplish four main goals to: improve the quality of school leadership; improve the Catholic identity of our schools; expand early childhood education, and; help schools build a foundation of strong enrollment, sound finances, and operational vitality.